rust-tw/book-tw/src/ch15-01-box.md

 {{#include ../listings/ch15-smart-pointers/listing-15-03/output.txt}}
 ```

-<span class="caption">Listing 15-4: The error we get when attempting to define
+<span class="caption">範例 15-4: The error we get when attempting to define
 a recursive enum</span>

 The error shows this type “has infinite size.”
 The reason is that we’ve defined